ga-wdi-boston/js-objects-stack-challenge/README.md

 ## Requirements

-The goal of this exercise is to practice writing prototype methods.
-As a reminder of how we use prototypes, we've provided starter code including a constructor function and one completed prototype method.
-Your task will be to complete the remaining method.
+The goal of this challenge is to practice writing prototype methods by implementing one on a construction function that models a stack.
+As a reminder of how prototypes are used, the provided starter code includes a constructor function for `Stack` and a completed prototype method on it, `pop()`.
+The challenge is to implement the remaining method, `push()`.

 Create a custom JavaScript object modeling a stack using a constructor function and a prototype.